Skip to content

 Source: The Deloitte Center for Financial Serv

-Given this multitude of pressing needs, it’s not surprising that Deloitte’s global survey respondents expect technology budgets to rise 13.7% in 2022.
+Given this multitude of pressing needs, it’s not surprising that Deloitte’s global survey respondents expect technology budgets to rise 13.7%.
 Emerging technologies where respondents expect to increase spending the most include AI, cloud, data privacy, data acquisition/ processing, as well as analytics.

 Insurers are likely to be increasingly called upon to take steps to rebuild trust, contribute to a more just and sustainable world, and build a more equitable financial services industry where profit and societal impact coexist amicably